Tomb Raider: Anniversary Controls & Gameplay Notes

 COMBAT MODES & TARGETING

 Combat in Anniversary also differs from previous games.
-First, you have a choice of three different Combat Modes (four on the PC).
+First, you have a choice of three different Combat Modes (except in the PSP and Wii games, which have only one mode).
 In the Options Menu under Controls, select Combat Mode, then choose one of the following:

 During gameplay, you can also select Manual/Accurate Aim Mode.
 This is similar to the laser-sight view in previous games.
 It is also covered in the Combat section, above.